 Governmental funds are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Under this method, revenues are recognized when measurable and available.
-The School District considers all revenues reported in the governmental funds to be available if they are collected within 60 days after year-end.
+The School District considers all revenues reported in the governmental funds to be available if they are collected within sixty days after year-end.
 The School District considers all intergovernmental revenues to be available if they are collected within 120 days after year-end.
 Property taxes, sales taxes and interest are considered to be susceptible to accrual.
-Expenditures are recorded when the related fund liability is incurred, except for principal and interest on general long-term debt, which are recognized as expenditures to the extent they have matured.
+Expenditures are recorded when the related fund liability is incurred, except for principal and interest on general longterm debt, which are recognized as expenditures to the extent they have matured.
 Capital asset acquisitions are reported as expenditures in governmental funds.
+Proceeds of general long-term liabilities are reported as other financing sources.